samuelfox1/algo-rhythm/README.md

 >## Testing

-* in root folder run npm test to test all algorithm challenges, in a specific algorithm folder, run ''
+* In the project root folder, run `npm test` to test all algorithm challenges
+* In a specific algorithm folder, run `npm <algorithm-name>.test.js` to test the code for the specific algorithm.

 <br>